 First ask yourself: What are your goals with email marketing?

-The email marketing metrics you’re looking for depend on what you’re trying to accomplish.
+The email marketing KPIs you’re looking for depend on what you’re trying to accomplish.

 Maybe you’re trying to increase your sales, get traffic to your website, or get people to attend an event.
 Whatever the case may be, there’s usually a metric in your email reporting you can use to see the real results of your email marketing efforts.